 ‘Like movies.
 You wanna see some?’

-She tried so hard not to snatch it from the table and rip it open, instead gently picking it up and letting it fall open to a page.
+She tried so hard not to snatch it from the table and rip it open, instead she gently picked it up and let it fall open to a page.
 On it was a handful of sketches, all the same cutesy, cartoon-y style.
 Rebecca Sugar was scrawled along the top of the page.

 ‘Rebecca Sugar?’
 Ena asked, and Libby nodded.